Blatter in profile: A look back on 17 years at the top of world football

 Third term secured

-Blatter earned himself a third term in office in 2007 when he ran unopposed for re-election, his popularity across the footballing world continuing to grow.
+Blatter earned himself a third term in office in 2007 when he ran unopposed for re-election, his popularity across the footballing world continuing to grow despite previous allegations.
 However, the next big scandal began his slippery slope out of office.
-In 2010, the bidding process for the 2018 and 2022 World Cups saw controversy rain down on the organistation - and Blatter - as Russia and Qatar were awarded the finals.
-Accusations of bribery, financial mismanagement and vote-rigging were made, although again none implicated the president.
+In 2010 the bidding process for the 2018 and 2022 World Cups saw controversy rain down on the organistation - and Blatter - as Russia and Qatar were awarded the finals.
+Accusations of bribery, financial mismanagement and bid-rigging were made, although again none implicated the president.

 Garcia investigation